hannesdatta/course-odcm/content/docs/tutorials/pythonbootcamp/_index.md

 ---
 weight: 20
 title: Python Bootcamp
-description: Learn the basics of coding in Python.
+description: Learn the basics on how to retrieve web data using Python
 bookCollapseSection: false
 ---